 Tyler: The other teams cannot be ahead of us unless they ran a miracle.

-- No Sense of Direction: Getting lost during the giant costume Detour in Barcelona got them eliminated.
+- No Sense of Direction: Getting lost during the Lug It Detour in Barcelona got them eliminated.

 - No Sense of Personal Space: The moment that put them at their lowest level of popularity happened in leg 5, when Dustin kept their cab driver from sharing directions with Peter & Sarah's driver by literally covering his mouth with her hand.